syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf-linux-docker.md

 # Essential DocIO in Docker

-Docker is an open platform for developing, shipping, and running applications.
-You can use Essential DocIO in Docker container to create, read, write, and convert Microsoft Word documents to various formats.
-In this page, you can see how to convert Word document to PDF using Syncfusion Word library (Essential DocIO) in Linux Docker.
+Docker is an open platform for developing, shipping and running applications.
+You can use Essential DocIO in Docker container to create, read, write and convert Microsoft Word documents into various formats.
+From this page, you can learn how to convert Word document to PDF in Linux Docker using Syncfusion Word library (Essential DocIO).

 ## Steps to convert a Word document to PDF in Linux Docker